loganhartford/portfolio-site/_books/2024-01-04-straigh-a-student.md

 ---
-title: How to Become a Straigh A Student
+title: How to Become a Straight A Student
 tags: [Books, L2L, Self-Improvement]
 style:
 color: dark